Azure-Samples/explore-iot-operations/samples/dapr-workflow/README.md

 This sample uses Dapr to execute a workflow that listens to the topic `sensor/in`, does a simple conversion from Farenheit to Celsius and then writes to topic `sensor/out`.

+> [!CAUTION]
+> The IoT Operations State Store does not support [transactional operations](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/#actor-state) and therefor can't be used to store actor state.
+>
+> An alternative state store should be used for this purpose.

 ## Prerequisites

 1. An [AIO deployment](https://learn.microsoft.com/azure/iot-operations/get-started/quickstart-deploy)